prestonlimlianjie/moh-vaccinegov/pages/appeal-for-early-vaccination.md

  Applications with no supporting documents attached will not be entertained.
 All other applications will be considered on an exceptional basis only.

-We will prioritise applicants who are able to receive the full COVID-19 vaccination (2 doses, 21-28 days apart).
+We will prioritise applicants who are able to receive the full COVID-19 vaccination.
 Please note that for the current vaccines available, two doses are required three to four weeks apart, and require a further two weeks after the second dose to be fully effective.
 To provide sufficient lead time for processing and scheduling, you should submit your request at least **8 weeks** before departure from Singapore.

 Submission of this form does not guarantee prioritisation for vaccination.
 Successful applicants will be notified by email.
 Re-appeals will not be entertained unless there are new grounds for consideration.